Mallick17/AWS-DMS/README.md

 DMS Serverless offers **significantly lower monthly costs** compared to On-Demand instances, especially for continuous or small-scale migrations.

-Table with **data transfer rates per GB** for different transfer scenarios in the Mumbai region (ap-south-1), for various destination types:

 ### The cost details and rates provided cover the entire data flow from **RDS as the source**, through **AWS DMS replication service**, and then to various **destination targets** such as Amazon S3, EC2 instances, another RDS instance, or S3 Tables.

 Specifically, the billing components include: